3 π Assemble the Frame

 You also need to insert the wire of the head servo into the body.

-Put the short wire servos into the side shoulders after confirming all the components' directions.
-Pay attention to the directions of the shoulder servosโ€™ output shaft.
+After confirming all the components ' directions, put the short wire servos into the side shoulders.
+Pay attention to the directions of the shoulder servosβ output shaft.
 The long wires of the lower leg servos should be inserted into the opening between the shoulder servo and the shoulder window.
 Use two M2x8 self-tapping screws to fix each should servo.

 Please note the direction of the shoulder servo: